STAY INSPIRED

 FDM Material Guide

-Check out FDM Material Guide Here
+Check out FDM Materials Guide Here

 SLS Plastics: On the other hand, SLS does not rely on filaments but instead uses a fine powder of thermoplastic polymers.
 A high-powered laser selectively fuses this powder, layer by layer, to form solid structures.
 SLS plastics offer a wider range of material choices, including various types of nylon that provide different mechanical properties and are capable of producing more complex geometries.